 The index of refraction of our optical components typically ranges from approximately 1.4 to 4.
 The commonly used N-Bk7 substrate, suitable for visible light applications, has an index of refraction of 1.517.
 Conversely, Germanium exhibits an extreme index of refraction of 4.003.
 Inhomogeneity refers to the variation of the index of refraction within a glass.
 An inhomogeneity class of 0 signifies a maximum permissible variation of +/- 50 x 10-6, whereas an inhomogeneity class of 5 indicates a maximum permissible variation of +/- 50 x 10-6.

-The Abbe number of a plano-convex lens indicates its level of dispersion.
+• Abbe Number and Dispersion: The Abbe number of a plano-convex lens indicates its level of dispersion.
 It is calculated by comparing the refractive index of the substrate at three benchmark wavelengths: f (486.1nm), d (587.6nm), and c (656.3nm).
 A higher Abbe number implies lower dispersion characteristics of the substrate.
+The Abbe numbers of optical glasses typically range from 20 to approximately 65.
+Glasses with Abbe numbers below 50 are classified as flint glasses, while those with Abbe numbers exceeding 55 are known as crown glasses.

-Laser damage threshold is a critical specification for laser-grade optics, quantifying the laser power per area that the glass surface can withstand without damage.
+• Laser Damage Threshold: Laser damage threshold is a critical specification for laser-grade optics, quantifying the laser power per area that the glass surface can withstand without damage.
 For instance, an optic with a damage threshold rating of 0.5 J/cm2 @ 150 femtosecond pulses and 100 kW/cm2 CW should endure 0.5 J per square centimeter from a high-repetition femtosecond pulse laser or alternatively, 100 kW per square centimeter from a high-power continuous wave (CW) laser.

-Additional specifications of plano-convex lenses encompass size, radius of curvature, center thickness tolerance, surface finish, and surface quality.
+• Additional Specifications: Additional specifications of plano-convex lenses encompass size, radius of curvature, center thickness tolerance, surface finish, and surface quality.
 Our team of optical designers is available to collaborate with you in designing your system, and we can produce precision lenses customized to your specific requirements.

 Various Types of Plano Convex Lenses

-Customize your own lenses
+Customize your own plano-convex lenses

 In addition to our standard offerings, we take pride in our ability to provide customized solutions to meet our customers’ unique requirements.
 We understand that each application may have specific demands and parameters that need to be addressed.
 Therefore, our team is equipped to collaborate with you in order to tailor the plano-convex lenses precisely to your needs.